obspy/obspy/trunk/misc/docs/source/tutorial/obspyDMT.rst

 ::

     $ ./obspyDMT.py --option-1 'value' --option-2

 * option-1 (with value): this value will be stored and be used in the program as an input.
 * option-2 (without value): if you enter an option-2 in your request, the required task will be performed.
-For example, if you enter "--check" (refer to "Let's Get it Started" section), the program will check all the dependencies required for running the code properly.
+For example, if you enter "--check" (refer to `Let's Get Started`_ section), the program will check all the dependencies required for running the code properly.

 If you want info about all the available options, you should type: